eidsivabredband/hyperglass-on-ubuntu/README.md

 Some tips and tricks on how to install [Hyperglass 1.0.4](https://hyperglass.dev/) on a clean (and **dedicated**)  [Ubuntu22.04LTS](https://ubuntu.com/server)

-Note: when [v2.0.0](https://github.com/thatmattlove/hyperglass/blob/main/README.md) arrives, this site might become irrelevante.
+Note: These workarounds will hopefully be unnecessary when [v2.0.0](https://github.com/thatmattlove/hyperglass/blob/main/README.md) arrives.

 ## Requirements